North Meath RFC

-North Meath RFC is an Irish rugby team based in Kells, County Meath.
+North Meath RFC is an Irish rugby union team based in Kells, County Meath.
 They play in the North East McGee Cup & The Anderson Cup.
 They won The 2nd Towns cup in 2011.
 The club colours are black and yellow.

 The club also has a Women's team, founded in November 2016 by John Fitzgerald and Victor Grey.
 They are currently in a Division 4 Development League playing under Manager John Fitzgerald and Coach Ben Traynor.
 Their captain in Maye Muldoon.